Career, Salary and Education Information

 Microbiologists typically do the following:

 Many microbiologists work in research and development conducting basic research or applied research.
 The aim of basic research is to increase scientific knowledge.
 An example is growing strains of bacteria in various conditions to learn how they react to those conditions.
 Other microbiologists conduct applied research and develop new products to solve particular problems.
-For example, microbiologists may develop genetically engineered crops, better biofuels, or new vaccines.
+For example, microbiologists may aid in the development of genetically engineered crops, better biofuels, or new vaccines.

 Microbiologists use computers and a wide variety of sophisticated laboratory instruments to do their experiments.
 Electron microscopes are used to study bacteria, and advanced computer software is used to analyze the growth of microorganisms found in samples.

 It is increasingly common for microbiologists to work on teams with technicians and scientists in other fields, because many scientific research projects involve multiple disciplines.
-Microbiologists may work with medical scientists or biochemists while researching new drugs, or they may work in medical diagnostic laboratories alongside physicians and nurses to help prevent, treat, and cure diseases.
-For more information, see the profiles on biochemists and biophysicists, physicians and surgeons, and registered nurses.
+Microbiologists may work with medical scientists or molecular biologists while researching new drugs, or they may work in medical diagnostic laboratories alongside physicians and nurses to help prevent, treat, and cure diseases.

 The following are examples of types of microbiologists: